Violation of Misdemeanor Probation

 Our five attorneys have handled hundreds of these cases in front of each of the judges at the courthouse in Tampa and Plant City.
 FL.
 Let us put our experience to work for you.

 Different judges in Hillsborough County, FL, have different ways of dealing with a violation of probation.
-Judges in the County Court in Hillsborough County for misdemeanor probation cases heard at the courthouse in Tampa, FL, include:
+Effective June 1, 2024, the judges in the County Court in Hillsborough County for misdemeanor probation cases heard at the courthouse in Tampa, FL, include:

 Attorney for Misdemeanor Probation Violations in Tampa, FL